Segundavid-Dev/CLI--Task-tracker/README.md

 * Use the native file system module of your programming language to interact with the JSON file.
 * Do not use any external libraries or frameworks to build this project.
 * Ensure to handle errors and edge cases gracefully.

-### Task Properties
-* Each task should have the following properties:
-1) id: A unique identifier for the task
-2) description: A short description of the task
-3) status: The status of the task (todo, in-progress, done)
-4) createdAt: The date and time when the task was created
-5) updatedAt: The date and time when the task was last updated
-6) Make sure to add these properties to the JSON file when adding a new task and update them when updating a task.

-#### Adding a new task
-task-cli add "Buy groceries"
-##### Output: Task added successfully (ID: 1)

-#### Updating and deleting tasks
-task-cli update 1 "Buy groceries and cook dinner" task-cli delete 1

-#### Marking a task as in progress or done
-task-cli mark-in-progress 1
-task-cli mark-done 1

-#### Listing all tasks
-task-cli list

-####  Listing tasks by status
-task-cli list done
-task-cli list todo
-task-cli list in-progress